 With reference to the Open Systems Interconnection model (OSI model), a URL filter blocks websites using the packet information sent during the TCP/UDP protocol (layer 4, the transport layer) or by examining the URL in the address bar of the web browser (layer 7, the application layer).

-From an end-user perspective blocking websites using a Domain Name System (DNS) filter is similar to filtering using a URL filter.
+From an end-user perspective blocking websites using a Domain Name System (DNS) filter is similar to web content filtering using a URL filter.
 Both solutions allow you to enter a website into the block list of the web content filtering software in order to prevent access to the website.

 The key differences are:

 To understand how DNS filtering works, it’s important to understand how DNS is used when visiting a website.
-The human-readable URLs that we type into our web browsers are moreso there for our convenience; the process of connecting to a website actually resolves to an IP address that is associated with a web server that hosts the desired domain.
+The human-readable URLs that we type into major web browsers are moreso there for our convenience; the process of connecting to a website actually resolves to an IP address that is associated with a web server that hosts the desired domain.

 The filter will use its own DNS resolving service to determine whether or not the DNS query will be allowed to continue.
 If the domain of the desired website is not permitted on the network the website will not be served and the user will be redirected to an alternative page with a warning message.